steve-barnard/steve-barnard/README.md

 ## I'm a Sr. Data Scientist, Machine Learning Engineer, Data Engineer, and Enthusiast of Applied ML Research !

-- 🔭&nbsp;   &nbsp; I’m currently working on NLP services, Predictive Risk Models, and DL CV for risk analysis.
+- 🔭&nbsp;   &nbsp; I’m currently working on NLP services, Knowledge graphs, Predictive Risk Models, and DL CV for risk analysis.
 - 🌱&nbsp;   &nbsp;   I’m always working on learning new tools in Machine Learning from NLP to GANs to RL to Financial forecasting.
-- :wave:&nbsp;   &nbsp;   I’m looking to collaborate with other entrepreneurs and data professionals.
+- :wave:&nbsp;   &nbsp;   I’m looking to collaborate with other entrepreneurs, researchers, and data professionals.
 - 🥅 &nbsp;   &nbsp;   Goals: Share more of my knowledge with the community and improve hard & soft skillsets.
 - ⚡&nbsp;   &nbsp;   Fun fact: I love to brew beer, competitive code, lift & run, build things, and produce music.